zakkhoyt/VWWClusteredMapView/README.md

-# VWWClusteredMapView
+### VWWClusteredMapView

-## Overview

-## Installation and Example project

-1.)
-Clone this repository

-2.)
-Add this line to your Podfile:
+A MKMapView with clustering annotations for iOS and TVOS.
+Use it like a standard MKMapView but instead of addAnnotations and removeAnnotations use the VWWClusteredMapViewDataSource protocol.

+#### Standalone Installation
-pod 'VWWClusteredMapView', :git => 'https://github.com/zakkhoyt/VWWClusteredMapView', :branch => 'master'
+- pod 'VWWClusteredMapView', :git => 'https://github.com/zakkhoyt/VWWClusteredMapView', :tag => '1.0.3'

-3.)
-Run pod install

-4.)
-Open VWWClusteredMapViewExample.xcworkspace
+#### Example project
+- Clone this repository

 ## Requirements
 - iOS 8.0 or higher
+- TVOS 9.2 or higher

 ## License
 VWWClusteredMapView is available under the MIT license.